profile, schedule and where to watch on TV

-Today it is disputed in the Tour de France 2021 the seventh stage, between Vierzon and Le Creusot.
-Unlike the previous stage, a “sprint” stage, comes the seventh stage of the Tour, the longest in the last 21 years.
-It consists of 249.1 kilometers and passes through Bourges, Nevers, Bibracte, Autun.
+The Tour de France 2021 today faces a very special eleventh stage between the towns of Sorgues Y Malaucène (198.9 km).
+Unlike the previous day, today the peloton faces a unique high mountain stage with two climbs to the mythical Mont VentouxThe last one just over 20 kilometers from the finish line, which is located, for the first time, in this small town in the Provence-Alpes-Côte d’Azur region.

-Starting at 09:15 (CET), you can follow the sixth stage of today’s Tour on the website of SPORT with our live narration and also at the same time in Eurosport.
-Open coverage by Teledeporte It starts at 09:00 hours (CET).
+Starting at 12:15 p.m.
+(CET), you can follow the 11th stage of today’s Tour on the SPORT website with our live narration and also in Eurosport and through the platform DAZN (11:55 hours).
+Open coverage by Teledeporte starting at 1:15 p.m.
+(CET).

-The test will subject the runners to the Morvan, a drop of 3000 m, and to a demanding finish at Signal d’Uchon, a long stage where the favorites will have to do their best.

 Follow the Tour de France on DAZN.
 Subscribe now, you have a free trial month!